An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 \subsection{Data Analysis}

 The diagnostic analysis of simulation outputs is performed independently of the \texttt{sangkuriang} solver library through a dedicated suite of post-processing routines implemented in Python.
-These routines employ NumPy~\cite{harris2020array} for array operations and FFT, SciPy~\cite{virtanen2020scipy} for signal processing and distance computations, and Matplotlib~\cite{hunter2007matplotlib} for visualization.
-Simulation data archived in netCDF4 format~\cite{rew1990netcdf} following CF-1.8 conventions are subjected to four complementary analyses: verification of conservation law preservation, soliton trajectory tracking with velocity validation, spectral information-theoretic characterization, and phase space recurrence quantification.
+These routines employ NumPy~\cite{ref-11} for array operations and FFT, SciPy~\cite{ref-12} for signal processing and distance computations, and Matplotlib~\cite{ref-35} for visualization.
+Simulation data archived in netCDF4 format~\cite{ref-23} following CF-1.8 conventions are subjected to four complementary analyses: verification of conservation law preservation, soliton trajectory tracking with velocity validation, spectral information-theoretic characterization, and phase space recurrence quantification.
 Each analysis extracts quantitative metrics that collectively assess both numerical accuracy and physical fidelity of the computed solutions.
+Together, these diagnostics provide a comprehensive assessment framework applicable not only to the idealized KdV system studied here but also to more complex ocean wave models where analytical benchmarks may be unavailable~\cite{ref-50,ref-51}.

 The conservation analysis quantifies the temporal stability of the three KdV invariants defined in equations~\eqref{eq:discrete_mass}--\eqref{eq:discrete_energy}.
 Let $Q(t)$ denote any of the conserved quantities $M(t)$, $P(t)$, or $E(t)$ evaluated at discrete output times $\{t_n\}_{n=0}^{N_t-1}$, where $N_t$ is the total number of stored time snapshots.
 The instantaneous relative deviation from the initial state is defined as